gorenje/millieons.org/w/digital-adbusting.md

 Creating a team to come up with a slogan, have some manager sign off on that slogan, then have a retrospective meeting to slap each other on the back feel good about creating destructive, boring, junk which does nothing good for society.

+## Postscriptum V

+Looking at the original image, it does look like a lot of Photoshop.
+The sunset in the background looks fake, the smile on the guys face looks fake, and even the horse seems to be faking it.

+And that made me think: it's a fake image, with a fake message, in a fake world.
+Hm, there is some commonality there.